 The current release is SplitsTree4.

-If you use SplitsTree in work in any way, then please cite the following paper: D. H. Huson and D. Bryant, Application of Phylogenetic Networks in Evolutionary Studies, Mol.
+If you use SplitsTree in your work, then please cite the following paper: D. H. Huson and D. Bryant, Application of Phylogenetic Networks in Evolutionary Studies, Mol.
 Biol.
 Evol., 23(2):254-267, 2006.

 Download the latest version of the program here.